 While relaxing on your first full day, select an adventure from the many activities offered on Quadra Island ranging from paddle boarding in the resort’s harbour to a fishing charter or artist tours.

 Orca Camp awaits your arrival!

-During the expedition portion of this trip, you will stay in a remote camping spot on Vancouver Island specially designed for our kayak vacation tours and adventures.
+During the 4-day expedition portion of this trip, you will stay in a remote camping spot (Orca Camp) on Vancouver Island specially designed for our kayak vacation tours and adventures.
 You will be immersed in the wilderness right next to the beautiful wildlife on the West Coast of BC.
 All this while having the amenities that will keep you comfortable during the week.

-To get to ‘Orca Camp’ on the morning of Day 3, you will board a water taxi taking you to our scenic spot with accommodation and safari tents situated directly beside the Robson Bight Ecological Reserve.
+After your first two days at the beautiful Gowlland Harbour Resort, to get to ‘Orca Camp’ on the morning of Day 3, you will board a water taxi taking you to our scenic spot with accommodation and safari tents situated directly beside the Robson Bight Ecological Reserve.
 This is where Orca and humpback whales spend their days throughout the summer.
 It is also the premier spot for viewing Orcas and kayaking with killer whales in their playground.
 Orca Camp gives you the best chance of seeing Orcas in their natural environment, while not disturbing the everyday activities of their lives.

 During the four-day portion of this kayak adventure you will not only kayak, you’ll sleep in safari tents, eat amazing food and participate in wilderness activities such as a native style sauna, plunging into the mountain-fed river, and exploratory hikes.

 The rambling rocky beach at Wildcoast Adventure’s Orca Camp provides spectacular whale watching right where you sleep!
 It’s an excellent launch point to go kayaking with killer whales!
 Explore the camp trails up to higher view points, over to private nooks by the stream, and into the rainforest to view ancient cedars.